Zamiell/stardew-valley/Min-Max_Guide.md

 ### General Mines Strategy

 * Starting on Spring 11, the goal is to go as deep in the mines as possible.
 As soon as you discover the staircase on a floor, immediately enter it.
-Do **not** go out of your way to explore the rest of the floor, do **not** kill any additional enemies, do **not** stop to mine any visible metal nodes, do **not** stop to mine any visible gem nodes, etc. (You will easily be able to farm metal later on.)
+Do **not** go out of your way to explore the rest of the floor, do **not** kill any additional enemies, do **not** stop to mine any visible metal nodes, do **not** stop to mine any visible gem nodes, etc. (You will be able to easily farm metal later on.)
-* Every time you get to a new elevator floor, return to the 0th floor and empty your inventory in the chest.
+* Every time you get to a new elevator floor, return to the 0th floor and empty your inventory in the chest + restock furnaces, if any.
 If you are at level 2 mining or above, remember to keep the stone on you (so that you can craft a [Staircase](https://stardewvalleywiki.com/Staircase) on an infested floor).
 * On the early floors, skip over mining the gray rocks in favor of the other color rocks.
 (This is because it takes two hits to destroy a gray rock and one hit to destroy the other ones.)
   * When you have a copper pickaxe or better, this strategy no longer applies, as gray rocks will be destroyed in 1 hit.
   * One alternate strategy would be to intentionally kill all the gray rocks first, because they grant 3 mining XP (as opposed to the 0 XP from normal rocks).
 This allows the ability to craft Staircases on the second day of mining (as opposed to only getting the ability on the 3rd day of mining).
 While this is useful for bypassing infested floors, the strategy will only pay off if you happen to get an infested floor on the 2nd day of mining.
 Thus, I do not believe that this strategy is worth it.